2025–26 UC Sampdoria season: Season review

 On 1 September, Sampdoria announced that Simone Leonardi had left the club to sign for Catania, and that they had signed a one-year contract with Antonín Barák from Fiorentina and that Dennis Hadžikadunić had joined the club on a year-long loan deal from Rostov after he'd suspended his contract with the Russian club due to the Russian invasion of Ukraine.

 On 2 September, Sampdoria announced that they had signed professional contracts with Giuseppe Forte, Lorenzo Paratici, until 30 June 2028 and that they had joined AS Roma on loan for the season, with Francesco Ferrara and Valerio Cinti joining Sampdoria from Roma on loan for the season.

 On 18 October, Sampdoria announced the departure of Massimo Donati as their Head Coach, with Angelo Gregucci being announced as his replacement the following day.

+On 2 January, Sampdoria announced that Estanis Pedrola had joined Las Palmas on loan for the remainder of the season, with an option to make the move permanent.

+On 3 January, Sampdoria announced the signing of Matteo Brunori on loan from Palermo until the end of the season.

+On 4 January, Sampdoria announced the signing of Salvatore Esposito on loan from Spezia for the remainder of the season, with an obligation to make the transfer permanent in the summer with Esposito signing a contract until 30 June 2030 with an option for an additional year.

+On 5 January, Sampdoria announced the signing of Tjaš Begić from Parma on loan for the remainder of the season, with an option to make the transfer permanent on a contract until 30 June 2030.

+On 7 January, Sampdoria announced the signing of Tommaso Martinelli on loan from Fiorentina until the end of the season.

+On 9 January, Sampdoria announced the permanent signing of Andrei Coubiș from AC Milan, and at the same time that they had loaned Coubiș out to Universitatea Cluj for the rest of the season, with a conditional obligation to make the move permanent and a potential option if the conditional obligations isn't met.

+On 14 January, Sampdoria announced the signing of Matteo Palma on loan from Udinese until the end of the season.